opentyler/turso-orm/README.md

 ### WASM Compatibility

-libsql-orm is built from the ground up for WebAssembly environments:
+turso-orm is built from the ground up for WebAssembly environments:

 - Uses `libsql` WASM bindings for database connectivity
 - Optimized async runtime for edge computing